ambaradan/docsmarker/docs/rocksmarker/install.md

 sudo ln -s /usr/local/include/ 5.1
 ```

-The command links the folder to where the *headers* files copied during the installation of Lua 5.1, to a folder named `5.1` created by the command itself.
+The command links the folder where the *headers* files were copied during the installation of Lua 5.1 to a folder named `5.1` created by the command itself.
-The folder naming is arbitrary but choosing to use the version number allows mnemonic recall to its contents, and more importantly, meets the requirements for *luarocks* path finding.
+The folder naming is arbitrary but choosing to use the version number allows mnemonic recall to its contents and more importantly meets the requirements for *luarocks* path finding.

-To verify, just list the `5.1` folder and the files contained in `/usr/local/include/` should appear:
+For its verification just list the `5.1` folder and the files contained in `/usr/local/include/` should appear:

 ```bash
 ls -l /usr/include/lua/5.1/